Important information about your cover and Coronavirus (Covid - 19)

 Holiday insurance Canada: what cover do I need?

 Travel cover is divided up into different geographical areas.
 We use three zones:

 For trips to Canada, you’ll need the third option – worldwide travel insurance.
-Make sure you don’t choose the second option, worldwide excluding USA, Canada and Caribbean, as you won’t be covered.
+Make sure you don’t choose the second option, worldwide excluding USA, Canada, Caribbean and Mexico, as you won’t be covered.

 Canada travel tips